Manohar-H/Java_FinalSprint_Harini/src/main/resources/Documentation.md

 	•	Merging branches with conflicts
 	•	Managing package structure and Java classpath in VS Code

-⸻
+---

-Thank you for reviewing this project!
+Thank you for reviewing this project.
+Hope you have a great day.